 - Can commit to regular continuing education for your life as a Benefits Specialist.
 The two guarantees in this field are that you will never be able to learn everything and rules and policies are ever changing.
 Staying connected to other Benefits Specialists and accessing regular training keeps Benefits Specialists up-to-date.

 - Are not afraid of math.
 Benefits Specialists spend a lot of time working with calculations to predict eligibility and cost responsibilities.

 - Work in a supportive environment and have the room in your schedule to continually learn and research the complexities of benefits.

-The online portion of the training includes many modules, quizzes and written assignments.
+This training includes many modules, quizzes, and written assignments.
 People who take this training should set aside 10 to 20 hours per week to complete the required training.
 The online portion is designed to be self-paced with assignments due at the end of the week.
-There are face-to-face classroom days in Part 1 and Part 2.
-The classroom days are two full days from 8:30 a.m. until 4:00 p.m.
+There are virtual classroom days in Part 1 and Part 2.

 Part 2: (State specific information will take place in Part 2)